trywilco/wilco-docs/docs/upload-and-test/index.md

     B. Manually zip the files located on your local machine.

     C. [Auto-Upload Quest Drafts] using Github Workflow.

+    D. Zip and upload using a [command line tool]

     {: .important }
     Make sure you have Quests Builder permissions in Wilco.

-2. If you don't use auto-upload, please upload the zip file manually.
+2. If you don't use auto-upload or the command line tool, please upload the zip file manually.
 Open the [Quest Builder] page, tap on the `upload new quest` button and select the zip file.
 If you're uploading a new version for an existing quest, find the quest in the list and click the `upload version` button.
 3. Once the quest has finished uploading, click the `test quest in Snack` button and test the full quest flow.

 ## Testing Quests